-The Poetic Voice of Henry David Thoreau
+Title: The Winged Life: The Poetic Voice of Henry David Thoreau

-Edited by Robert Bly
+Editor: Robert Bly

-Nonfiction / Poetry
+Genre(s): Nonfiction / Poetry

 This wonderful book, edited and with commentaries by Robert Bly, is a collection of some of Thoreau’s best poetry and prose.
 It also includes pictures of wood engravings done by Michael McCurdy which are beautiful.
 Unfortunately, the copy I own was purchased as a used book and some of the pictures were cut out of the book by a previous owner, so I have missed out on a few.